rptcloud/azure_terraform/terraform_fundmentals/11-meta-arguments.md

-# Lab 8: Meta-Arguments
+# Lab: Meta-Arguments

 Duration: 10 minutes

 So far, we've already used arguments to configure your resources.
 These arguments are used by the provider to specify things like the image to use, and the type of instance to provision.
-Terraform also supports a number of _Meta-Arguments_, which changes the way Terraform configures the resources.
+Terraform also supports a number of _Meta-Arguments_, which change the way Terraform configures the resources.
 For instance, it's not uncommon to provision multiple copies of the same resource.
 We can do that with the _count_ argument.

-- Task 1: Change the number of Virtul Machines with `count`
+- Task 1: Change the number of Virtual Machines with `count`
 - Task 2: Modify the rest of the configuration to support multiple instances
-- Task 3: Add variable interpolation to the count arguement
+- Task 3: Add variable interpolation to the count argument

 ## Task 1: Change the number of Azure Virtual Machines with `count`

-### Step 8.1.1
+We are going to reuse the configuration in the `azure` directory from the exercises `02-basic-configuration` and `03-virtual_machine`.
+If you don't have those configurations, they are in the appendix of this lab.

 Add a count argument to the Azure Virtual Machine resource in `main.tf` with a value of 2.
 Also adjust the value of `name` to incrementally add a number to the end of each instances name: